Event Orchestration

 True

-Create Custom Variables
+Create Custom Rule Variables

-You can define custom variables to capture snippets from a source event using regex matching for use with Event Fields.
+You can define custom rule variables to capture snippets from a source event using regex matching for use with Event Fields.

-Create Custom VariablesInstructions and Details
+FieldInstructions and Details

-Variable NameEnter a name for the variable.
+Variable NameEnter a name for the rule variable.

-Event FieldEnter the full path of a CEF or non-CEF field to read the variable from.
+Event FieldEnter the full path of a CEF or non-CEF field to read the rule variable from.
 For example,

 use event.summary for the Summary CEF field, or raw_event.fieldname to read from the original event's fieldname data.

 Extraction RegexEnter an RE2 regular expression, which will match the part of the field you want to extract.
-If you specify a capture group, the part matched by the capture group will be used to set the variable.
+If you specify a capture group, the part matched by the capture group will be used to set the rule variable.
 Otherwise, the entire match will be used.

 Alert Data